mavi-server/mavi/README.md

 `Important`: The package is still in development.
 I do not recommend to use in production.
 I have plans to make this module more user friendly and I am open to collaborations and contributions.

+**I will improve this Readme file when the program is mostly standardized.**

 ## Example

 The file below will create the entire server.
 You need to connect your database first then you can add some routes.